piasooriy/pias-bookstore/readme.md

 The MVP is to make a list of the books in Sanity Schema.

 ## Deployment
 The project is deployed on [Netlify](https://dreamy-licorice-22c442.netlify.app/) and the source code can be found on [Github](https://github.com/piasooriy/pias-bookstore).
+CMS can be found on [Sanity] (https://piasbookstore.sanity.studio/book)

 ## Built with
 - HTML